 The Bending Process

 Convex Glass is made by laying flat glass into frame molds and heating the glass to temperatures that allow the glass to slump.
 Longer heat create a deeper bend.
 Just as the antique replica frames and convex glass are available today, it is also possible to have your modern prints made into a convex portrait.
-For information on having convex pictures created please visit the Brogan-Bowen Company.

 Deep Convex Glass or Acrylic Domes?